1881 Tennis Dress, Harper’s Bazar

 Increasingly, there was also “spectator” sportswear – casual clothing which was not for participating in a particular sport, but rather for watching.
 These clothes were most appropriate for country wear, but were often dressy enough for town.
 Some sportswear departments were even called “Town and Country” shops.

 By the 1930s, the term sportswear had come to mean wear for casual occasions, not just clothing for active sports.
 Fabrics were tailored and easy care – “tubable” instead of dry cleanable.
-Cotton, in the form of chambray, shirting, pique, gingham, twill and increasingly as time progressed, denim, were used.
-Washable linen was also popular, and for winter, tweeds, jersey, flannel, gabardine and Shetland wools were popular.
+Cotton, in the form of chambray, shirting, pique, gingham, twill, and denim were used.
+Washable linen was also widely favored, and for winter tweeds, jersey, flannel, gabardine, and Shetland wools were popular.